-D. Undergraduate Program Coordinators
+C. Undergraduate Program Coordinators

-- 1. The chair appoints undergraduate program coordinators. - 2.
+The Department Chair appoints undergraduate program coordinators.

 Undergraduate program coordinators are responsible for coordinating curriculum committee meetings.
-This includes the ability to call meetings, set the agenda, and generally preside over them. - 3.
-The activities of department curriculum committees are listed in Section I.4.b of these bylaws.
+This includes the ability to call meetings, set the agenda, and generally preside over them.

+The activities of department curriculum committees are listed in Section II.
+E. of these bylaws.